Mens Competition Policies

 Prior to the entry deadline players looking to withdraw should do so online through their Golf Genius user profile to receive an immediate refund and withdrawal.
 After the entry deadline has passed players should either call the TGA at (214) 468-8942 or email the posted staff in charge, which can be found on the individual Tournament Homepage.
 Only withdrawals on the day of the competition should be directed to the host club golf shop.

-• A player who notifies TGA Staff and/or Officials in advance of their starting time that they are withdrawing.
+• A player notifies TGA Staff and/or Official in advance of their starting time that they are withdrawing.
 Withdrawals occurring between stipulated rounds played over consecutive days will result in the player being withdrawn from the next round, not the previous round most recently completed.

 Note: A player who notifies TGA Staff and/or Officials in advance of their starting time that they cannot make their TGA Qualifying Round (Amateur, Mid-Amateur or Senior) will be marked as a ‘Withdrawal’, and if applicable, may follow the Walk-Up Procedure at another site.
 Players will be identified as ‘Eligible to Walk-Up’ on the leaderboard sites for TGA Qualifying Rounds.
 For more information pertaining to the TGA Withdrawal Procedure, please see above.

-• A player who starts, but does not complete their round, will be classified as a ‘No Card’ if they fail to return their scorecard to the Committee, or fail to complete their round for reasons not covered by the withdrawal circumstances noted above.
+• A player who starts, but does not complete her round, will be classified as a not card if she fails to return her scorecard to the Committee, or fails to complete her round for reasons not covered by the withdrawal circumstances noted above.

-• A player will be denoted as disqualified, if they are subject to a penalty of disqualification under the Rules of Golf as approved by the R&A and USGA, TGA Local Rules & Terms of Competition.
+• A player will be noted as disqualified, if he is subject to a penalty of disqualification under the USGA® Rules of Golf, TGA Conditions of Competition and Standard Local Rules.

 • A player will be denoted as disqualified if they fail to notify a TGA official to withdraw or fail to show up for their posted tee time.